weninthelab/wenlog/content/posts/js-hoisting-temporal-dead-zone.md

 +++
-title = "JavaScript Hoisting and the Temporal Dead Zone: When Variables Exist But Don't" description = "Understand the confusing behavior of variable hoisting and why let/const variables can exist but be inaccessible" date = 2025-06-06 draft = false
+title = "Hoisting & the Temporal Dead Zone" description = "Understand the confusing behavior of variable hoisting and why let/const variables can exist but be inaccessible" date = 2025-06-06 draft = false